Parallel Coordinate Descent Newton Method for Efficient $\ell_1$-Regularized Minimization: The Proposed PCDN Algorithm

-PCDN is different from the SCDN method mainly from three aspects: (1) PCDN randomly partitions the feature set into bundles and performs parallelization for features of each bundle, while SCDN does not; (2) PCDN performs $P$-dimensional line search for a bundle of features while SCDN performs 1-dimensional line search for each feature; (3) PCDN is guaranteed to reach global convergence for high parallelism whereas SCDN is not.
+The PCDN algorithm is different from the SCDN method in three aspects: (1) PCDN randomly partitions the feature set into bundles and performs parallelization for features of each bundle, while SCDN does not; (2) PCDN performs $P$-dimensional line search for a bundle of features while SCDN performs 1-dimensional line search for each feature; (3) PCDN is guaranteed to reach global convergence for high parallelism whereas SCDN is not.

-The $P$-dimensional line search is the key procedure in order to guarantee the convergence of the proposed PCDN algorithm.
-With $P$-dimensional line search, the objective function $F_c(\mathbf{w})$ (Eq.~\ref{equ:formal l1}) is ensured to be nonincreasing for any bundle $\mathcal{B}^t$ (See Lemma \ref{lemma:hessian bound} (\ref{lemma:delta}) in Section \ref{sec:Analysis of PCDN}).
+The $P$-dimensional line search is the key procedure that guarantees the convergence of PCDN.
+With $P$-dimensional line search, the objective function $\F(\mathbf{w})$ in \eqref{equ:formal l1} is ensured to be non-increasing for any bundle $\mathcal{B}^t$ (See Lemma~\ref{lemma:hessian bound}(\ref{lemma:delta}) of Section \ref{sec:Analysis of PCDN}).
 In general, the $P$-dimensional line search tends to have a large step size if the features in $\mathcal{B}^t$ are less correlated, and a small step size otherwise.

+The bundle size $P$ controls the ratio between computation and data communication.
+From Algorithm \ref{alg:pcdn}, in each outer iteration, it updates $n$ features (computation) while conducts $\lceil\frac{n}{P}\rceil$ times high-dimensional line search (which requires synchronization and communication).
+The bundle size $P$ affects convergence rate (See Theorem \ref{theorem:convergence rate}) as well, and the choice of $P$ is discussed at length in Section \ref{sec:datasets}.

 The PCDN algorithm can better exploit parallelism than the SCDN method.
-In step \ref{pcdn:dc} of Algorithm \ref{alg:bcdn}, the descent direction for $P$ features can be computed in parallel on $P$ threads.
-And we show in Section \ref{sec:Analysis of PCDN} that the proposed PCDN algorithm is guaranteed to reach global convergence, for any $P\in [1,n]$.
-Therefore, the bundle size $P$ which measures the parallelism can be very large when the number of features $n$ is large.
-In contrast, for SCDN, the number of parallel updates $\bar{P}$ is no more than ${n}/{\rho}+1$ \citep{DBLP:conf/icml/BradleyKBG11}.
+In step~\ref{pcdn:dc} of Algorithm~\ref{alg:pcdn}, the descent direction for $P$ features can be computed in parallel on $P$ threads.
+We show in Section~\ref{sec:Analysis of PCDN} that the proposed PCDN algorithm is guaranteed to reach global convergence, for any $P\in [1,n]$.
+Therefore, the bundle size $P$ which measures the parallelism can be large when the number of features $n$ is large.
+In contrast, for SCDN, the number of parallel updates $\bar{P}$ is no more than ${n}/{\rho}+1$~\cite{DBLP:conf/icml/BradleyKBG11}.